bet4a/d3wiki/SVG-Shapes.md

 For constructing pie or donut charts, you will need to compute the end angle of each arc as offset from the start angle.
 This can be done very conveniently using the [pie](Layout-Pie) layout, which is similar to the [stack](Layout-Stack) layout; given a set of input data, the pie layout will construct arc objects with startAngle and endAngle attributes that you can use with the default arc accessors.

 The *endAngle*-accessor is invoked in the same manner as other value functions in D3.
 The function is passed two arguments, the current datum (d) and the current index (i).
 It is also possible to specify the *endAngle*-accessor as a constant rather than a function.

-If *angle* is not specified, returns the current *startAngle*-accessor.

 <a name="arc_centroid" href="#arc_centroid">#</a> arc.<b>centroid</b>(<i>arguments…</i>)